 Additional Safety Alert Information

-• If no buildings are available, then an enclosed metal vehicle such as an automobile, van, or school bus makes a decent alternative.
+The safest shelter during a lightning storm is inside a large, enclosed structure equipped with plumbing and electrical wiring.
+If no buildings are available, an enclosed metal vehicle such as a car, van, or school bus serves as a suitable alternative.

 LETA allows you to receive alerts about off-campus emergencies and other important community news via your home, cell, or business phone, email, text messages, hearing impaired receiving devices, and more.